-Explanation: The operation failed because the monitoring state of the disk array is not "Running".

-Measures: Check the monitoring state of the disk array, restart monitoring the disk array, and run
+Explanation:The operation failed because the monitoring state of the disk array is not "Running".Measures:Check the monitoring state of the disk array, restart monitoring the disk array, and run the command again.

 The license for DynamicDataReplication is locked.